 Design Strategy

 In designing an Artificial Neural Network on an FPGA, it is important to be conscientious of the algorithms that are being implemented.
-Relatively simple operations like multiplication or exponentials, which are common in software implementations of ANNs, are quite expensive when being implemented in hardware.
-Additionally, floating point arithmetic is complicated and would consume large amounts of resources and each operation requires many clock cycles thus increasing the time required to perform these types of calculations.
-To alleviate these problems, we decided to use bitwise shifts in place of the majority of our multiplication.
+Relatively simple operations like multiplication or exponentials, which are common in software implementations of ANNs, are quite expensive when implemented in hardware.
+Additionally, floating point arithmetic is complicated and would consume large amounts of resources and each operation requires many more clock cycles thus increasing the time required to perform calculations.
+To alleviate these problems, we decided to use bitwise shifts in place of the majority of our multiplications.
 This is equivalent to multiplying by a power of two and translates very well into hardware.
 We have also decided to use only integers in the programmable logic to avoid the floating point difficulties.
 These changes will increase the speed of our network and decrease the size of the individual units allowing for more to be packed into the FPGA fabric.
 These algorithmic simplifications would, in theory, decrease the accuracy of the network.
 However, the saved space would allow for more units to be used which would in turn increase the accuracy.
 Our hope is that these two factors would balance out and leave us with a competitive ANN.

 Activation Function

 Many software implementations of activation functions use Gaussian functions or exponentials in order to compute when a hidden unit has been activated or not.
 Both of these approaches would be prohibitively expensive on an FPGA.
-Our implantation will use the Elliot Symmetric Activation Function, which has no exponents in it.
+Our implementation will use the Elliot Symmetric Activation Function, which has no exponents in it.
 The Elliot Symmetric Activation Function is represented by the following equation:

 y=x*s1+|x*s|

-Though it doesn’t eliminate the need for division, these operations will be much less expensive that calculating exponents.
+Though it doesn’t eliminate the need for division, these operations will be much less expensive than that of calculating exponents.

 Due to our decision to use an integer network, we had to modify the activation function by scaling it to a greater range than -1 and 1.
 Our current function is: